Oak vs Beech worktops - is Oak worth the Premium?

 Tom

-I have no experience with beech, but my mum had oak worktops in her old house, and they were a pain in the buttocks to maintain.
+I have no experience with beech, but my mum had oak worktops in her old house, and they were a pain in the arse to maintain.
 Constant re-oiling and the grain looking mucky after a while.

 All in all, it depends on what kind of look you're going for.
 I think beech looks nice in a more minimalistic, light, airy kitchen personally.
 I do think oak can look old and frumpy.
 I've lived in two houses with oak veneered kitchens that were apparently going for a farmhouse style at the time.
 Maybe they looked stylish when the landlords had them fitted, but they hadn't aged well.